engulsax/Grass-Snake/README.md

 # Why the name "Grass Snake"?
 Glad you asked!

-In Swedish Grass Snake = Snok
+In Swedish Grass Snake = Snok.
 If one were to transalate from swedish "snoka" to english it would be "snooping"

 Also, grass snake was written in python, which makes the name fitting.